Yields6 Servings

 Slice a medallion of the cold blue cheese butter and place it on top of each steak.
 Very carefully ignite a rosemary sprig with a torch to get it smoking (blow out any flame; you just want the smoke) and place it on top of the steak and butter.
 Immediately cover with a cloche or dome to trap in the smoke.
 Repeat with the remaining steak.
 Serve and slice tableside, if desired, into manageable pieces.

-The Butcher's Wife Note: Roasting the steak first, then searing it, is called a reverse-sear, and it yields excellent results on a thick piece of meat.
+The Butcher's Note: Roasting the steak first, then searing it, is called a reverse-sear, and it yields excellent results on a thick piece of meat.

 Ingredients